 Such attempt has completed unsuccessfully within a Reporting Period for which the report recipient is the Responsible Supplier.

-A Device may appear in subsequent issues of this report when a further attempt to send a certificate replacement command to a device that also completes unsuccessfully.
+A Device may appear in subsequent issues of this report when a further attempt to send a certificate replacement command to a Device that also completes unsuccessfully.